-1 Introduction
+1. Introduction

-There is an increasing desire in many organizations, including NASA and the DoD, to use constellations or fleets of autonomous spacecraft working together to accomplish complex mission The Air Force Research Laboratory objectives.
-(AFRL) has initiated the TechSat-21 program to serve as a proof of concept mission for a new paradigm for space missions.
-This paradigm seeks to reduce costs and increase system robustness and maintainability by distributing functionality over several micro-satellites flying in formation.
-The distributed functionality includes processing, command and control. communications, and payload functions.
-A chief objective is for the system of micro-satellites to in effect function as a "virtual" satellite, which can be controlled and tasked as a single satellite.
+There is an increasing desire in many organizations, including NASA and the DoD, to use onboard decision-making to accomplish complex mission objectives.
+The Air Force Research Laboratory (AFRL) has initiated the TechSat-21 program to serve as a demonstration mission for a new paradigm for space missions.
+This paradigm seeks to reduce costs and increase system robustness and maintainability by using onboard autonomy to enable faster response times and improve operations efficiency.